-When you return the test materials, just include a check made out to Seton Testing Services for $15 per test for off-norm scoring and indicate the norm period (Fall, Midyear, or Spring) for which you want the test scored.
+If you want the CAT or TerraNova/CAT 6 test scored according to a different norm, just include a check made out to Seton Testing Services for $15 per test for off-norm scoring and indicate the norm period (Fall, Midyear, or Spring) for which you want the test scored.

 How can I determine my state’s testing requirements?

-How do I obtain an IOWA, CAT, or TerraNova/CAT 6 Test?
+How do I obtain an IOWA Form E, CAT Survey, TerraNova/CAT 6, or Stanford Online Test?

-What is covered in the list price of the test?
+What is covered in the list price of a paper booklet standardized test?

-The listed test price covers the cost of student test booklets, administration directions, answer sheets, basic shipping to you, scoring, & posting the test results.
+The price covers the rental cost of the student test booklet, test administration directions, answer sheet, basic shipping to you, scoring, and posting the test results.

 Are there sample tests that I can give to my child prior to the actual test?

 Yes, we do carry test preparation materials.
 There are practice tests, helpful test-taking hints, and an answer key.
 So visit our test preparation products page to prepare your child for test success!

 We ask that you order standardized tests 3 weeks to 5 months before your desired test date.
 We also ask schools or large groups to place their orders at least 3 to 4 weeks before their planned testing period.
 You select the beginning test week during check-out.